-- Granting the four freedoms is enough to guarantee users will get them only for a specific copy of the work - how about further downstream redistribution? - how about derived works? - how about future versions? - Copyleft makes sure that all users receiving a copy of the program, no matter how modified, also enjoy the four freedoms. - It is an active defense of user's freedoms. - The copyleft clause might have diverse implementations but all of them (at least for software licenses) share the same concept: distribution of any version of this program must preserve user freedoms. - on the other hand copyleft does preclude some business models, and for that reason it gets backlash (e.g., from big companies) - more on this later
+- Granting the four freedoms is enough to guarantee users will get them only for a specific copy of the work - how about further downstream redistribution? - how about derived works? - how about future versions? - Copyleft makes sure that all users receiving a copy of the program, no matter how modified, also enjoy the four freedoms. - The copyleft clause might have diverse implementations but all of them (at least for software licenses) share the same concept: distribution of any version of this program must preserve user freedoms. - On the other hand copyleft does preclude some business models, and for that reason it gets backlash (e.g., from corporations)